Mathématique: Chapter 40

 “Well there ya go.”

-“I do think of Mackenzie, though, on a semi-regular basis,” the archaeologist said, tracing a grain of wood in the table with his fingernail.
+“I do think of James MacKenzie, though.”
+The archaeologist traced a grain of wood in the table with his fingernail.
 “How’s your neighbor?”

 “Yup,” Young said, knocking back a quarter of his beer in one go.
 “It was pretty bad.”